What are Subsequent Events?

 1. Adjusting events

-A subsequent event that provides additional information about pre-existing conditions that existed on the balance sheet date.
+An event that provides additional information about pre-existing conditions that existed on the balance sheet date.

 2. Non-adjusting events